terraindata/terrain/README.md

 - Be keen on adding to this README, and keen on trimming it down.
 - None of these standards are set in stone; if you have an idea for a way to improve these, make it known.
 Coding practices evolve.
 - No code is set in stone, either.
 Refactor when you find something that you know you could do better.
-	Refactor responsibly: test your changes, and apply appropriate cost-benefit-analysis before starting to be certain that your time is well-used.
+	Refactor responsibly: test your changes, and assess cost-benefit-analysis before starting to be certain that your time is well-used.
 - We only deploy from `master`.
 - Use effective markdown syntax in this file.
 - Constants are named with all caps and underscores e.g. `var ANSWER_TO_THE_ULTIMATE_QUESTION = 42;`
 - No global variables; every variable must be preceded by `var`.
 - Only one variable per `var`, for legibility.
-Don't separate variables by commas. e.g. Don't do `var first = 4, second = 8, third = 15;` etc. Instead, put each variable on its on line.
+Don't separate variables by commas. e.g. Don't do `var first = 'Luke', second = 'Leia', third = 'Han';` etc. Instead, put each variable on its on line.
 - No not believing in yourself.

 ## Major Dependencies

 The Terrain search front-end is built upon these technologies:

-- React (tutorial: link forthcoming)
+- React
+- Typescript
-- JSX / ES6 (tutorial: link forthcoming)
+- JSX / ES6
-- Redux (tutorial: link forthcoming)
+- Redux
-- Webpack (tutorial: link forthcoming)
+- Webpack
+- LESS
 - Tape, for testing (https://github.com/substack/tape)

 ## Directory Overview